 Integrated Pest Management

 In March 2016 OCH launched an in-house pest management program.
 Integrated Pest Management is made up of a dedicated team of certified pest experts.
 The team not only delivers treatment programs and equipment, but they also provide education and support which is a significant help in the successful treatment of pests.

 A telephone communication project was initiated to look at ways to improve customer satisfaction with how OCH provides accessible, responsive and timely telephone services to tenants.
 In March 2017, OCH introduced the ONE Number approach.
 This new model enables OCH to answer all requests by providing live support on every call.

-The OCH website was redeveloped to satisfy the need for better, more up to date and easily reached information for tenants and other website visitors.
-New features include Google Translate which can be used to translate most of the content into many different languages, Google Maps and online form requests for quicker processing.
+The OCH website was redeveloped to satisfy the need for better, more up-to-date and easily reached information for tenants and other website visitors.
+New features include Google Translate, which can translate most of the content into different languages, Google Maps and online form requests for quicker processing.

-The OCH Tenant Guide was launched and is provided in the welcome package for all new tenants as well as being available on the OCH website and at all OCH offices for distribution to current tenants.
-The Guide provides information about rights and responsibilities of OCH and tenants, as well as other important information on a variety of tenancy-related topics.
+The OCH Tenant Guide was launched and is provided in the welcome package for all new tenants and is available on the OCH website and at all OCH offices for distribution to current tenants.
+The Guide provides information about the rights and responsibilities of OCH and tenants, as well as other important information on various tenancy-related topics.

 Implemented in 2015, the Portfolio Management Framework (PMF) is a strategy adopted by OCH aimed at financing and leveraging OCH’s assets: guiding our path towards more effective portfolio management and smart growth.